ivtoskov/lms-intrinsics-example/README.md

 # lms-intrinsics-example

-A minimal example that illustrates the usage of [lms-intrinsics](https://github.com/ivtoskov/lms-intrinsics) package.
+A minimal example that illustrates the usage of the [lms-intrinsics](https://github.com/ivtoskov/lms-intrinsics) package.